 The park’s altitude ranges between 914 m and 2,750 m above sea level.
 The park contains two rivers – Kidepo and Narus – which disappear in the dry season, leaving just pools for the wildlife.

 Species found in Kidepo Valley National Park

 The vegetation is dominated by an open Savannah, with dry mountain forest and acacia forest.
-The Park hosts at least 86 mammal species ( elephants, zebras, giraffes, buffaloes, bush pig), including many predators, like black backed jackal, African hunting dog, bat eared fox, cheetah, caracal, lions, leopards.
+The Park hosts at least 86 mammal species (elephants, zebras, giraffes, buffaloes, bush pig), including many predators, like a black-backed jackal, African hunting dog, bat-eared fox, cheetah, caracal, lions, leopards.
 There are 17 antelope species.
-The bird checklist is of 463 species recorded, including 56 raptors, like pygmy falcon, Ostriches, tawny eagle, secretary bird, vultures.
+The bird checklist is of 463 species recorded, including 56 raptors, like a pygmy falcon, Ostriches, tawny eagle, secretary bird, vultures.

-A number of game drive loops direct visitors to wildlife viewing locations in the Narus valley in the South West of the Park, mountain hiking, bird watching, camping, community visits and cultural performances participation.
+Several game drive loops direct visitors to wildlife viewing locations in the Narus valley in the Southwest of the park, mountain hiking, bird watching, camping, community visits, and cultural performances participation.